BrianStritch/django-introduction/README.md

         In the upcoming video, we'll discuss the importance of the secret key.
         And make one final change to secure and complete our todo list application.

+# __The SECRET_KEY__
+    - The final step in completing our todo list application is to secure it.
+        Django uses the secret key we've seen referenced in settings.py to handle things like password hashing and generating password reset and email confirmation tokens.
+        Because of this, we don't want to store this key in our code repository.
+        That's why it's dubbed a secret.
+        Unfortunately when we push this code to github.
+And subsequently deployed it to Heroku.
+        This version of our code which includes the secret key was stored forever.
+        It's not a big deal though because we can just generate a couple new secret keys.
+        Which will make this one invalid.
+        So the first thing I'm going to do is change the default to be a blank string.
+        Which will prevent the Django server from even starting if this environment variable is not set.
+        With that saved, I'll go to Google and lookup a Django secret key generator and use it to generate a new one.
+        I'll copy this and then head back to gitpod and add it to our environment variables.
+        Like we did for the development variable in the last video.
+        With that done.
+I can restart the workspace and the development server should be all set.
+        With that complete let's create another one for Heroku.
+        I'll copy this key and then go to the Heroku dashboard and pull up my app.
+        Go to the Settings tab.
+        Reveal the config variables.
+        And create the new secret key variable.
+        Now I'll head back to gitpod and one last time make sure our server still runs with python3 manage.py runserver.
+        It looks like that's working and the secret key has been removed.
+So that's good.
+        So the last thing to do now is add the changes we've made to github.
+        Make a new commit with a message of removed secret key.
+        And push it up to github with git push origin master.
+        Even though the old secret key is still in our github history.
+        It doesn't matter now because the new ones are being pulled from the environment.
+        In development mode, we'll have debug turned on.
+        And on Heroku, it'll be turned off.
+As demonstrated by trying to go to a URL that doesn't exist.
+        And verifying that we just get the standard 404 page.
+        With this our todo app is complete.
+        And you've learned how to build a complete Django application including deployment security and automation.
+        In future videos, we'll put this knowledge to work and take on a significantly larger project.